-Aaron Carter's Highs & Lows: Inside His Troubled Journey
+Inside Aaron Carter's Tragic Journey After Child Star Success - E!
+Online

 "The show always must go on," Aaron Carter said, describing his mantra on E!
 True Hollywood Story as he explained how his opioid addiction started with painkillers prescribed to help him power through a broken jaw he suffered in a fight.

-But then, as Carter would be the first to admit now, the show unraveled.
+But then, as Aaron would be the first to admit, the show unraveled.
 His jaw healed, but he didn't stop taking the pills.
-"Everybody thought, Oh my god, he has AIDS, he's a crackhead, he's a meth head," Carter recalled.
+"Everybody thought, Oh my god, he has AIDS, he's a crackhead, he's a meth head," he recalled.
 "That's when I realized, either you get your s--t together or you make the decision to slowly die."

-Of course, realizing he had a problem was only part of the battle.
+Sadly, he lost his years-long battle with addiction on Nov.
+5, 2022, at the age of 34.
+He was found unresponsive in the bathtub at his home in Palmdale, Calif.
+The singer had welcomed son Prince with former fiancée Melanie Martin less than a year beforehand.

+Autopsy results released by the L.A.
+County Medical Examiner-Coroner in April stated that Aaron accidentally drowned, with the tranquilizer alprazolam (sold as Xanax) and inhalation of difluoroethane, a compressed gas, listed as secondary causes.

+Big brother Nick Carter, 42, told E!
+News' Francesca Amiker as the first anniversary of Aaron's death approached that the fact that he was gone was "still unbelievable" to him.

+"I'm still processing the whole situation and trying to make sense of it—because it hasn't," Nick said.
+"But I'm hoping that one day I can make sense of it all."

-For several years now, the singer and reality TV star has been getting far more attention for what he's been going through off stage than for music or any other career move he has in the works.
-But that's been a troubling pattern for the 31-year-old, ever since he followed older brother Nick Carter into the limelight back in the '90s and found fame to be a mixed blessing.
+For several years before he died, Aaron had been getting far more attention for what he was going through off stage than for music or any other career move he had in the works.
+But that had been a troubling pattern for the "I Want Candy" singer ever since he followed Nick into the limelight back in the '90s and found fame to be a mixed blessing.

-As both Aaron and Nick know all too well by now, there's no such thing anymore as becoming a celebrity for a little while.
+As both brothers knew all too well, there was no such thing anymore as becoming a celebrity for a little while.
 Commercial popularity can wane, enough to make the money dry up, but the interest in what you're up to—be it well-meaning or morbid—is always there.
-The fascination, coupled with Carter's tendency to be startlingly candid and self-effacing when asked the right questions, has led to a conflicted give-and-take between Aaron and the spotlight over the years.
+The fascination, coupled with Aaron's tendency to be startlingly candid and self-effacing when asked the right questions led to a conflicted give-and-take with the spotlight over the years.

-The brothers' relationship has suffered for it—Nick obtained a temporary restraining order against Aaron in September, alleging Aaron had made threatening remarks—and Aaron's overall health has remained fragile.
-He was spent a night in the hospital earlier this month, purportedly for exhaustion, a couple months after revealing on The Doctors that he had been diagnosed with multiple personality disorder, schizophrenia, acute anxiety and manic depression.
+The brothers' relationship suffered for it—Nick obtained a temporary restraining order against Aaron in September 2019, alleging his sibling had made threatening remarks—and Aaron's overall health remained fragile.
+He spent a night in the hospital in late 2019, purportedly for exhaustion, a couple months after revealing on The Doctors that he had been diagnosed with multiple personality disorder, schizophrenia, acute anxiety and manic depression.

-For years Carter has courted controversy in a speak-before-you-think way, going on ill-advised Twitters rant or making outlandish claims about Michael Jackson "passing down the torch" to him—but he has also dealt with some very real issues, including money troubles, substance abuse, depression and the ongoing battle to stay relevant in show business, in the public eye.
+For years Aaron had courted controversy in a speak-before-you-think way, going on ill-advised Twitters rant or making outlandish claims about Michael Jackson "passing down the torch" to him—but he has also dealt with some very real issues, including money troubles, substance abuse, depression and the ongoing battle to stay relevant in show business, in the public eye.

-For the record, he didn't mean Jackson had passed the pop music torch to him.
+For the record, he didn't mean Michael had passed the pop music torch to him.

-He knew Jackson before the pop legend died in 2009, and when they spoke "it was just talking about how I feel and how he feels," Carter explained to Cosmopolitan.com in November 2015.
+He knew Michael before the pop legend died in 2009, and when they spoke "it was just talking about how I feel and how he feels," Aaron explained to Cosmopolitan.com in November 2015.
 "Not really telling me what to do, because Michael didn't even know what to do sometimes.
 He was confused, he dealt with a lot of anxiety, he dealt with a lot of judgment and people bashing him.
 And I'm dealing with the same stuff too.
 All because—why?
 All because I said Michael passed the torch to me?
 It's a metaphor.

-It doesn't mean I want to put his shoes on and start moonwalking.
+"It doesn't mean I want to put his shoes on and start moonwalking.
 I'm not Michael Jackson.
 I'm Aaron Carter.
 Come on, we lost Michael Jackson because of these kinds of pressures."

 Asked what sort of pressures, he said, "I deal with the anxiety of relationship stuff, family stuff, the pressures of my career, and what I'm doing with my life, and evolving as an artist.
 And the pressures of people talking behind my back and thinking I'm still a 12-year-old-looking Aaron Carter, but I'm 28 years old now, and I've changed, I look different.
 And people judge me for it.
 Like, come on, people.
 Stop.
 The fact that the world out there is based on superficialities...People need to wake up."

-Carter burst onto the scene when he was barely 10 years old, opening solo for the Backstreet Boysin 1997 with a cover of The Jets' "Crush on You" and quickly securing a record deal of his own.
+Aaron burst onto the scene when he was barely 10, opening solo for the Backstreet Boys in 1997 with a cover of The Jets' "Crush on You" and quickly securing a record deal of his own.
 His self-titled debut album did alright, but his 2000 album Aaron's Party (Come Get It) went triple platinum, selling more 3 million copies.

-"I don't think I had a voice," he recalled last year on an episode of Oprah: Where Are They Now.
+"I don't think I had a voice," he recalled in 2016 on an episode of Oprah: Where Are They Now.
 "I think I was terrible but they did ['Crush on You'] as a joke and then I just wanted to get good."

 Maintaining that level of success, especially when it first comes at such a young age, is a tough task for anyone, and the pieces started to fall out of place for Aaron as he got a little older.

 In 2003, his parents, Bob and Jane Carter, divorced, and "it screwed me up for awhile," Aaron admitted.
-Also that year, the Carters sued boy band impresario and Aaron's former manager Lou Pearlman for allegedly not paying their youngest son all the royalties he was due from his debut album.
-Bob Carter told Aaron that his mother, who was then his manager, had also mishandled some of his money (which she denied, but both Nick and Aaron would end up estranged from her for years).
+Also that year, the Carters sued boy band impresario and Aaron's former manager Lou Pearlman, who died in 2016, for allegedly not paying their youngest son all the royalties he was due from his debut album.
+Bob told Aaron that his mother, who was then his manager, had also mishandled some of his money (which she denied, but both Nick and Aaron would end up estranged from her for years).

-Recalling how he had to shoot an episode of MTV's Cribs an hour after finding out his parents were divorcing, Carter said on Where Are They Now? years later, "A lot of money was coming in.
+Recalling how he had to shoot an episode of MTV's Cribs an hour after finding out his parents were divorcing, Aaron said on Where Are They Now? years later, "A lot of money was coming in.
 We had the biggest estate in all of the Florida Keys.
 I had to show all the cameras my life that I was losing, and nobody ever knew it."

 Meanwhile, his parents' split sent him spiraling into a depression and a cycle of self-destructive behavior.

-Carter also broke up with Duff in 2003 after two years of dating off and on—and then news that he had simultaneously dated Lindsay Lohanfor part of that time was an unforgivable offense to some starry-eyed fans, who immediately took sides between the actresses.
-(Not only did their tween fans not get over it, Carter didn't either—he kept the memory of those Disney-fueled days alive on social media.)
+Aaron also broke up with Hilary in 2003 after two years of dating off and on—and then news that he had simultaneously dated Lindsay Lohan for part of that time was an unforgivable offense to some starry-eyed fans, who immediately took sides between the actresses.
+(Not only did their tween fans not get over it, Aaaron didn't either—he kept the memory of those Disney-fueled days alive on social media.)

 "And one of my best friends did that to me," Aaron recalled to Cosmo.
 "It was really detrimental, and it really hurt me.
 And yeah, I did smoke weed.
 I mean, yeah, I still do.
 Like, so what?
 I'm gonna keep it real with people.
 I've been through a lot of stuff...I felt like, 'Oh my god, I can't trust anybody.'"

-When he was 18, "I took a big fraction of my trust fund, and I went to Guitar Center and spent a million dollars in one hour," he told Esquire last year.
+When he was 18, "I took a big fraction of my trust fund," he told Esquire, "and I went to Guitar Center and spent a million dollars in one hour."

 Asked about his experiences as a young artist being managed (or mismanaged) by adults, he said that his intention was to help others learn from his own experiences.